josmar-crwdstffng/angular/aio/content/guide/aot-metadata-errors.md

 <div class="alert is-helpful">

-*The compiler encountered a type and can't determine which module exports that type.*
+*The compiler encountered a type and cannot determine which module exports that type.*

 </div>

 This can happen if you refer to an ambient type.
 For example, the `Window` type is an ambient type declared in the global `.d.ts` file.

-You'll get an error if you reference it in the component constructor, which the compiler must statically analyze.
+you will get an error if you reference it in the component constructor, which the compiler must statically analyze.

 <code-example format="typescript" language="typescript">